Māori Television Service

-The Maori Television Service receives the bulk of its funding from the government, via Vote Maori Affairs.
+The Maori Television Service receives the bulk of its funding from the government via Vote Maori Affairs.
 Funding is provided directly to the service for its operational administrative costs.
 Programming is funded by Te Mangai Paho (The Maori Broadcasting Commission).
 The Service is able to commission its own programming from advertising funds.

+Māori Television started broadcasting in 2004.
+It was renamed Whakaata Māori in 2022.
+It is available on the UHF band to approximately four-fifths of Māori speakers, and to all New Zealand SKY Television satellite service subscribers.
+It is also available on the Freeview satellite service.